Lorantine/derogam/README.md

 This does NOT mean I won't make more ships, maybe I will, it just means that this is the "core", after this I'll do other stuff first.

 MILITARY SHIPS:
-- 2 Heavy Warships (Derogam Warrior (implemented) and Derogam Guardian)
+- 2 Heavy Warships (Derogam Warrior (implemented) and Derogam Guardian (in progress)
 - 1 Medium Warship (Derogam Assassin (implemented))
 - 1 Light Warship (Derogam Hunter)
 - 1 "Gunship" (Medium Warship) (Derogam Renegade); More guns, no turrets, agile, fragile, and will have 1-2 Fighters.